Business Aviation Tips and In-flight Catering for Milan, ItalyJanuary 08, 2016 by Stacey Farooqui

 Each region of Italy has its own unique cuisine, and Milan is no exception.
 Here you will find that risotto is a more popular part of dishes than pasta, and the most popular animal-based protein choices are veal and beef.
 If you enjoy wiener schnitzel, be sure to try “cotoletta alla Milanese,” a veal dish that is unique to the city.
 Gorgonzola here will be some of the freshest you have ever tried since it comes from a nearby village which is was named after.
 Other locally produced cheese varieties include quartirolo, mascarpone and taleggio.
 If you want to pick up some specialty pastries, you will find that the selection available changes depending upon the season.
 If you enjoy dining out, you will be spoiled for choice with over 160 restaurants on the Michelin list.

-If you have any questions about this article or in-flight catering in Milan, contact me at email@example.com.
+If you have any questions about this article or in-flight catering in Milan, contact email@example.com.